Multiplayer online battle arena: Gameplay

-Each match starts with two opposing teams typically composed of five players.
+Each match starts with two opposing teams, typically with five players each.
 Players work together as a team to achieve the ultimate victory condition, which is to destroy their enemy's base whilst protecting their own.
-Usually, both teams have main structures, located at the opposite corners of the battlefield.
+Both teams usually have their main structures placed on opposite sides of the battlefield.
 The first team to destroy the opponents' main structure wins the match, though some games have the option of different victory conditions.
-Destroying other structures within the opposing team's base may confer other benefits.
-Defensive structures, which are usually automatic "towers", are in place to prevent this.
-Each team is assisted by relatively weak computer-controlled units, called "minions", that periodically spawn in groups at both bases, marching down predefined paths (called "lanes") toward their enemy base.
-While their charges are counterbalanced by the opposite team's minions, players can aid them which turns the minions into a useful army for striking the opponents' defenses.
-There are typically three "lanes" on the battlefield that are the main ways of getting from one base to another.
+Destroying other structures in the enemy's base may provide other benefits.
+Defensive structures, usually automatic "towers", are in place to prevent this.
+Each team is assisted by relatively weak computer-controlled units, called "minions", that periodically spawn in groups at both bases, marching down predefined paths (called "lanes") toward the enemy base.
+While minions naturally engage opposing forces, players can support them to increase their effectiveness in pushing through enemy defenses.
+There are typically three "lanes" on the battlefield that serve as primary paths between bases.
 The lanes are known as top, middle and bottom lane, or, in gamer shorthand – "top", "mid" and "bot".
 Between the lanes is an uncharted area called "jungle".
-The "jungle" is a residence to neutral monsters that are hostile to both teams and appear in marked locations on the map known as "camps".
-Defeating neutral monsters brings various benefits to the players and their team, such as growth in power, buffs, or assistance in pushing the lane.
+The "jungle" is home to neutral monsters hostile to both teams and appear in marked locations on the map known as "camps".
+Defeating these monsters grants various benefits to the players and their team, such as growth in power, temporary buffs, or assistance in pushing the lane.
+Effective control over lanes and jungle objectives is crucial for maintaining map pressure and dictating the flow of the match.

-The games are usually played on a battlefield shown from an isometric perspective, though MOBA design DotA popularized also made its way into games that deviated from the mod's isometric view, such as third-person shooters and side-scrolling platformers.
+The games are usually played on a battlefield shown from an isometric perspective, but certain MOBAs are played from a third-person or side-view perspective.
 The battlefield is represented in the interface by the mini-map.

-A player controls a single powerful in-game unit, called a "hero" or "champion", with each utilizing a unique set of abilities and style of play.
-When a hero stands near a killed enemy unit or kills an enemy unit, they gain experience points and gold which allow the hero to level up and buy items at a store.
-When a hero levels up, they grow in power and may strengthen one of their abilities which they typically have four of.
-If a hero runs out of health points and consequently dies, they are removed from active play until a respawn timer counts down to zero, at which point the hero respawns in their base.
-The amount of time required to respawn generally increases as the game progresses and/or the players level up.
+A player controls a single powerful in-game unit, known as a "hero" or "champion," with a distinctive set of abilities and a unique playstyle.
+Heroes gain experience points and gold by being near defeated enemies or delivering the killing blow.
+Experience allows them to level up and enhance abilities, while gold is used to purchase items that improve their power.
+Most heroes have four abilities that can be upgraded as they progress.
+If a hero runs out of health points and dies, they are removed from active play until a respawn timer counts down to zero, at which point the hero respawns in their base.
+The respawn time increases as the game progresses and heroes level up.